marcuswestin/WebViewProxy/README.md

 There are 3 type of APIs for responding to a request

 - High level API for responding with an image, text, html or json
-- Low level API for responding with the given HTTP headers and NSData
+- Low level API for responding with specific HTTP headers and NSData
-- Piping API for piping the data from a `NSURLConnection` data through to the `WVPResponse`
+- Piping API for passing data/errors from `NSURLConnection` through the `WVPResponse`

 #### High level response API